Some images from Carboniferous layers in the Wadi Talh area

 At Wadi Abdel Malik, were found this flora several meters below intercalations containing remains of different brachiopods, for example Camerotoechia sp. as well as abundant marine ichnofossils (SEILACHER, 1983) including Asteriacites gugelhupf, Bifungites fezzanensis, Spirophyton sp., Cruziana sp. and many others.

-The upper part of Carboniferous strata, which is mainly made up of diamictites, occurs in three different facies, which interfinger and which all rest unconformably upon the Wadi Malik Formation.
-At central parts of Wadi Abdel Malik, the formation rests above an erosional contact on sandstone of Lower Carboniferous age.
-The uppermost parts of the underlying strata contain plant remains like Triphyllopteris gothani.
 The upper part of the formation, which is here approximately 50-55 m thick, is overlain by a thin conglomerate followed by sandstone, containing among others Cordaites angulostriatus, which, according to LEJAL-NICOL (1987) indicates Stephanian age.
 Moreover, the upper part of the northern Wadi Malik Formation - directly below the conglomerate - contains

-Rhodea lontzenensis, which indicates Namurian age for the glacial formation.
+Rhodea lontzenensis, which indicates Namurian age.

-Striking horizons of red and white Carboniferous layers (Secondarily changed by leachate)
+Striking horizons of red and white Carboniferous layers (secondarily changed by leachate)

 In the white layer is washed out the iron oxide, and in the red layers underneath re-enriched